Every now and then I write about a destination in slight disbelief. Disbelief that I went there and explored these incredible destinations.

 Make a point to hop on a cruise in late afternoons or early evening, after a long day of exploring to relax as you watch the world go by, and see the magical sunset over the fast-flowing waters of the Demerara River.

-Explore the history of the city
+Explore the History of the City

 It would be a pity to visit Guyana and not peruse the history of Georgetown!
 Like most things in Guyana, I recommend doing this on a tour.